shehreendheda/katacoda-scenarios/logsintrov2/processlogs/step1.md

     Click **View** to see the pipeline filter query.
 Click **Close**.

-    Click **Clone** to update the filter query and name of of the pipeline clone.
+    Click **Clone** to view and update the filter query and name of the pipeline clone.
 Click **Cancel**.
-If you had clicked **Clone** instead, a modifiable version of the pipeline would appear in the Pipelines list.
+If you had clicked **Clone** instead, a customizable version of the pipeline would appear in the Pipelines list.

     Click **Installation Instructions** to view how to install the pipeline.
 Notice that you are instructed to use the `source: XXX` label.
 Click **Close** in the **Installation Instructions**.
-If you have clicked **Integration Documentation** instead, a tab would open for more information about the Integration.
+If you had clicked **Integration Documentation** instead, a tab would open to the Datadog documentation for Integrations.

     Close the Pipeline Library side panel.